← jordandalton.com

 }

-Now that we have this working, if you like, you could take an even-more-advanced-approach by having this stored to the database via a queued job.
-The overall beauty of this solution is you can see the requests and responses throughout your system in realtime which also makes it easy to debug scenarios.
+Now that we have this working, you could take it even further by dispatching a queued job inside terminate() to handle the database write asynchronously.
+The overall beauty of this solution is you can see the requests and responses throughout your system in realtime, which also makes debugging much easier.

-In closing, as you continue to develop your Laravel applications, be sure to keep terminable middleware in mind as a valuable tool for improving performance and functionality.
+As you continue to develop your Laravel applications, keep terminable middleware in mind as a valuable tool for improving performance and functionality.
 With a little bit of planning and some creative thinking, you can use terminable middleware to take your applications to the next level.

 Thanks for reading, and happy coding!